Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Kristen Owen - Oppenheimer & Co., Inc.

-So, you mentioned in the release, you have been seeing some significant results on the Connected Enterprise pilot program.
+So, you mentioned in the release, you have been seeing some significant results on the Connected Enterprise pilot programs.
 I'm just wondering if you can give us any sort of specific examples or maybe quantify the tangible results that you're seeing?
-And how are you seeing those pilot programs as they transition to full scale deployment?
+And how are you seeing those pilot programs as they transition to full-scale deployment?

 Blake D. Moret - Rockwell Automation, Inc.

 Sure.
 Happy to do that.
 As we've talked about, we're very pleased with the evolution of these pilots.
 We have a couple dozen that we're formally tracking across different industries and different parts of the world.
-We made some public announcements about a few of those, Metso, in the mining world as we partner with them, in conjunction with Microsoft, to be able to enhance their ability to add value to end user customers in areas like remote monitoring.
+We've made some public announcements about a few of those, Metso, in the mining world as we partner with them, in conjunction with Microsoft, to be able to enhance their ability to add value to end user customers in areas like remote monitoring.

 Great Lakes Brewing, craft brewery located in Cleveland, is using some of our device-level analytics and some of our reporting tools to get better production visibility.
 Again, that's one that we're working with Microsoft to deliver that value for them.
 It's a great story.
 It's giving value to that individual customer, but it's also something that will, no doubt, expand to other similar operations.
-It's an easy way to get started and to get the value from the Connected Enterprise, from that integrated control and information without having to send all the data to the cloud in a very expensive and high risk type of application.
+It's an easy way to get started and to get the value from the Connected Enterprise, from that integrated control and information without having to send all the data to the cloud in a very expensive and high-risk type of application.

 In oil and gas, we've talked about companies like Shell in the past that continue to expand their use of our information solutions and connected services.
 So really across industries and across geographies, we're happy with the evolution.